katunilya/fundom/README.md

 ### Maybe monad

-`pymon` does not provide dedicated `Maybe` monad with dedicates containers like `Just`/`Some` and `Nothing`, but provides multiple functions for handling `None`:
+`fundom` does not provide dedicated `Maybe` monad with dedicates containers like `Just`/`Some` and `Nothing`, but provides multiple functions for handling `None`: